stevejiang/gotable/README.md

 	--------|---------------|---------------|-----|---------------|---------------|-----|
 	  ...   |              ...                    |              ...                    |

-A table can holds unlimited number of rows(rowKey).
+A table can hold unlimited number of rows(rowKey).
 Each row can have up to millions columns(colKey).
-Data sharding is based on rowKey.
+Data sharding is based on rowKey, records with the same rowKey are stored in the same unit.
 So you should carefully construct rowKey to avoid hot spot issue.

 ### Default column space

-In default column space, all colKeys are sorted in ASC order.
+In default column space, all colKeys are stored in ASC order.
 The APIs GET/SET/DEL/INCR/SCAN take effect in this space.
 The SCAN API scans records order by colKey in ASC or DESC order for a rowKey.

 ### "Z" sorted score column space